docker/docs/release-notes/docker-machine.md

 ### General

-* The default storage driver has been updated to `overlay2` for several systems
+* Updated the default storage driver to `overlay2` for several systems.
-* Improved error reporting for the `ssh` subcommand when using the `--native-ssh` flag
+* Improved error reporting for the `ssh` subcommand when using the `--native-ssh` flag.

 ### Drivers

 `amazonec2`
-* Improved handling of VPC errors
+* Improved handling of VPC errors.

 `openstack`
-* Machine removal no longer fails upon attempting to delete a non-existing keypair
+* Machine removal no longer fails upon attempting to delete a nonexistent keypair.

 ## 0.15.0 (2018-06-12)